diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 3. Browse to http://localhost:8080 and login with user `admin` and password `admin`

-Metacope offers you many possibilities to navigate and browse through the metadata of your datahub.
+Metacope offers you various ways to navigate and browse through the metadata of your datahub.
 Use the facetted filters and search functionality to find the view you need.

 ![Metascope Home](images/filtersearch.png)